-In the United States, PCB manufacturers that utilize lead-free solders get considerable tax benefits.
-As a result, there are incentives from the government to own and apply lead-free solders in the PCB Industry.
+In the United States, PCB manufacturers that utilize lead-free solder get considerable tax benefits.
+As a result, there are incentives from the government to own and apply lead-free solder in the PCB Industry.

 Generally, Lead-free solders have higher melting points than lead-based solders.

 Flux core solder is a spool of wires around a cylindrical device.
 At its core, there is a reducing agent.
 During the soldering process, the flux is released, which removes the oxidized layer formed on the metal surface upon contact.

 This process allows a cleaner surface and electrical connection.
 It also improves the wetting properties of the solder.
 Under the flux core solder, there exist two different types of Solder: Acid core and Rosin core solders.

 The core of this Solder is an acid-based flux which is aggressive and strong in removing the layer of metallic oxide formed on the metal surface.
 Its joints are solid and do not break.

 Acid core solders are helpful for welding steels and other metals.
 Also, they are applicable in plumbing to join copper pipes together.
 However, cleaning the flux residue after soldering is crucial to prevent corrosion.